umarhassan-mitodl/18.06sc-fall-2011/content/pages/syllabus/_index.md

 This OCW Scholar course was developed by:

-- [Gilbert Strang](http://math.mit.edu/~gs/), Professor of Mathematics, Massachusetts Institute of Technology
+- {{% resource_link "fdc6035e-d7ca-4c6b-9b02-ae8ccdd14573" "Gilbert Strang" %}}, Professor of Mathematics, Massachusetts Institute of Technology

 With technical and writing assistance from: